 4/7

-Keep a minimal domestic screen: Restricting the wide variety of apps that we maintain on our domestic display to simply the important ones will reduce our temptation to spend extended time on them.
-Keeping apps like the calendar app, a word-taking app, or a trip-hailing app will hold us focused on our vital obligations.
+Keep a minimal domestic screen: Restricting the wide variety of apps we maintain on our domestic display to simply the important ones will reduce our temptation to spend extended time on them.
+Keeping apps like the calendar app, a word-taking app, or a trip-hailing app will keep us focused on our vital obligations.
 (Image: Getty Images)

 5/7

-Keep a minimum home screen: Restricting the range of apps that we preserve on our home screen to simplify the critical ones will lessen our temptation to spend extended time on them.
+Keep a minimum home screen: Restricting the range of apps that we keep on our home screen to simplify the critical ones will lessen our temptation to spend extended time on them.
 Keeping apps like the calendar app, a word-taking app, or an experience-hailing app will keep us centered on our crucial responsibilities.
 (Image: Getty Images)

 6/7